Chahanais/myRepo/README.md

 # myRepo
-"Now I am making some changes in my file and creating a second commit.
-Lets see how it works."
+"I am making more changes in my file and creating a third commit."